OceanAITeam/NSGA2--FSDRSA/README.md

 # NSGA2--FSDRSA
-An evolutionary algorithm for solving disassembly line balancing problems Tree release version (based on class) and some improvements (initialization method)
+An evolutionary algorithm for solving disassembly line balancing problems
+1) Tree release version (based on class) and some improvements (initialization method)

 Use class-based tree structure storage method initialization method

+AND

+2) Tree release version (based on matrix) and some exploration (initialization method) —— exploration attempts for cold start

+Use matrix-based tree structure storage method initialization method

 **************************************************************************************************************************************************************************